Beyond accuracy: quantifying the reliability of Multiple Instance Learning for Whole Slide Image classification

 \subsection{Implementation details}

-Throughout the experiments, we employ the Adam optimizer with a learning rate of 1e-4 and set the maximum number of epochs to 50.
+Throughout the experiments, we employ the Adam optimizer with a learning rate of \(1 \times 10^{-4}\) and set the maximum number of epochs to 50.
 The weight decay is tuned based on the validation loss.
 All experiments are repeated with five different random seeds, and we report the mean \textit{AUC} and \textit{F1} scores as classification metrics, along with the mean \textit{MI}, \textit{$r_s$}, and \textit{AUPRC} values as reliability metrics.
+The \textit{AUC} measures the model’s overall discriminative ability in classifying positive and negative cases across all thresholds, while the \textit{AUPRC} emphasizes the model’s reliability in identifying true positive regions under conditions of class imbalance.
+Using \textit{AUPRC} as a reliability metric thus complements the classification-based \textit{AUC}, providing a more comprehensive evaluation of MIL model performance.
 Additionally, we evaluate \textit{model size} and \textit{Floating-Point Operations Per Second (FLOPS)} as computational metrics.
-For dataset preprocessing, we follow the procedures outlined in \cite{lu2021data}, which involve extracting features from non-overlapping 256×256 patches at 20× magnification using a ResNet50 pretrained on ImageNet.
+For dataset preprocessing, we follow the procedures outlined in \cite{lu2021data}, which involve extracting features from non-overlapping \(256 \times 256\) patches at \(20\times\) magnification using a ResNet50 pretrained on ImageNet.
 These extracted features are fed into the model with an input dimensionality of $input\_dim = 1024$, which is subsequently reduced to $D = 512$.